OFFICE OF CONTRACT COMPLIANCE

 vendors' compliance with the EEO policy and Affirmative Action Plan (AAP) provisions, this Section routinely:

 The Section works directly with other City departments in handling pre-proposal and pre-construction activities.
-Proposals/Bids are reviewed for EEO/AA compliance and forwarded to the Subcontractor Outreach & Enforcement Section for review of the Good Faith Effort documentation.
+Proposals/Bids are reviewed for EEO/AA compliance.
 Project monitoring involves coordination with Labor Compliance Section and assigned BCA Inspectors to verify accuracy of information received from contractors.